Gankra/abi-cafe/README.md

 Universal Conventions:

-* Handwritten Conventions (opaque to the framework, lets you do whatever)
+* handwritten: run handwritten code (opaque to the framework, lets you do whatever)
-* Platform Default C Convention (extern "C")
+* c: the platform's default C convention (extern "C")

 Windows Conventions: